repobee/repobee/docs/peer.rst

    open issues, but they can't push to (and therefore can't modify) the repo.

 That's it for the basic functionality.
 The intent is that students should open an issue in every repo they are to peer review, with a specific title.
-The title can then be regexed in the upcoming ``check-review-progress`` to see which students assigned to the different peer review teams have created their review issue.
-Of course, other schemes can be cooked up, but that is my current vision of how I myself will use it.
+The issues can then be searched by title, and the ``check-reviews`` command can find which students have opened issues in the repositories they've been assigned to review.
 Now, let's talk a bit about that ``--issue`` argument.

 .. important::